zulip/zulip/zerver/webhooks/helloworld/doc.md

 This webhook is Zulip's official [example integration](/api/incoming-webhooks-walkthrough).

-1. The Hello World webhook will use the `test` stream, which is created by default in the Zulip development environment.
-If you are running Zulip in production, you should make sure that this stream exists.
+1. The Hello World webhook will use the `test` channel, which is created by default in the Zulip development environment.
+If you are running Zulip in production, you should make sure that this channel exists.

 1. {!create-an-incoming-webhook.md!}